wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 </div>
 <br/>

 We all know that ~~annoying~~ adorable phase all kids go through when they are curious about everything in the world.
-They want to know _why_, _when_, _what_, _who_ and then they might go back to why and the cycle contines.
+They want to know _why_, _when_, _what_, _who_ and then they might go back to why and the cycle continues.
 If we channel our inner toddlers and revert back to this tendency - we can keep our dashboards beautiful, clean and useful.

+- **WHY** do you need this information?
+- **WHO** is it for / needs this information?
+- **WHAT** does it provide?
+Is it measuring anything that we need to track based on the previous conversations we have with our stakeholders around KPI's?
+Is it a new concern or requirement?
+- **HOW** long is it needed for?
+- **WHY** does it need to live on the dashboard?
+- **COULD** it live somewhere else?

+Yes, there are a lot of things that “might be interesting” and that is great but there needs to be an element of purpose to our measurements.
+If there isn't we end up with over-crowded, uninformative and confusing dashboards where we don't know which metrics we need to react to and which are _interesting_.
+It leads to dashboards which are hard to use and that inevitably end up neglected or we end up missing information that really needed reacting to.

+I'm probably not hiding the pain that I've felt from _"because it's just interesting"_ metrics ending up on dashboards that I've been responsible for in the past.

+The last question of _"could it live somewhere else"_ is quite an interesting one.
+If the information / data is needed for a long term goal or cannot be actioned upon quickly, it probably shouldn't be on a dashboard (there are some exceptions to this rule for operational or development dashes).
+Maybe it should be in a store, or in logs to be later interpreted with a log analytics tool.
+If the person needing the information needs to do calculations or models based on the raw data, for instance, the data will definitely need to be stored separate from the dashboard.

+Having purpose for your dashboards, and a reason to react for the metrics on there.
+By channelling your inner toddler and ensuring these things, you will have metrics you can react to in an effective manner and dashboards that are much easier to work with.

 ### Picking which tools you should use.

+The importance of communication in the creation of dashboards and visualisations cannot be understated.
+Picking the tools to create and maintain these now stunning dashboards can also be a challenge.

 <br/>
 <div style="text-align:center; width:80%; margin-left: 10%;" markdown="1">